 Gould’s life in Pawnee and Stillwater helped shape the legendary Dick Tracy comic franchise.

 Dick Tracy’s first story was set in Pawnee.
 The delicatessen in the story is based on the old Fischer Bakery.
-Several characters in the Dick Tracy comic strip were also based off of real life people from the town.
+Several characters in the Dick Tracy comic strip were also based on real-life people from the town.

 Chief Yellow Pony assisted Dick Tracy against Boris Arson, Zora Arson, and Cutie Diamond.
 He was one of Gould’s Pawnee schoolmates named Moses Yellow Horse.
-Moses was a full-blooded Indian who went on to play Major League baseball.
+Moses was a full-blooded Native American who went on to play Major League baseball.

 An article in Tulsa World stated that Lou Weirman was the basis for Pruneface.
 Pruneface was a Nazi saboteur working within the U.S. during World War II.